New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 Stewart Island ram (Photo by Kath & Ron Gallagher)

-In recent years efforts have been made to wipe out feral livestock, largely because of the damage they cause to native vegetation.
-However, it was recognized that these feral animals, especially those groups which were established during the nineteenth century and which had had little or no contact with modern livestock breeds, could well have important genetic characteristics that have been lost in today's domestic breeds.
+In recent years efforts have been made to wipe out these ‘wild’ livestock, largely because of the damage they cause to native vegetation.
+However, it was recognized that these animals, especially those groups which were established during the nineteenth century and which had had little or no contact with modern livestock breeds, could well have important genetic characteristics that have been lost in today’s domestic breeds.
 Representatives of these groups have been rescued and are now being farmed throughout the country.

-The Rare Breeds Conservation Society recognizes the following breeds that have been obtained from feral populations in New Zealand, listed in geographical order, north to south, followed by off-shore islands – names in blue link to breed description/photo pages – Raglan, Mohaka, Omahaki, Arapawa, Clarence, Woodstock, Diggers Hill, Hokonui, Stewart Island, Chatham Island, Pitt Island, and Campbell Island.
+The Rare Breeds Conservation Society recognizes the following breeds that have been obtained from these ‘wild’ populations in New Zealand, listed in geographical order, north to south, followed by off-shore islands – names in blue link to breed description/photo pages – Raglan, Mohaka, Omahaki, Arapawa, Clarence, Woodstock, Diggers Hill, Hokonui, Stewart Island, Chatham Island, Pitt Island, and Campbell Island.

-NOTE: In an article on » Feral Sheep in New Zealand that was published in 1976, flocks were listed from the following nine localities: Omahaki, Mohaka, Arapawa Island, Clarence, Waianakarua, Hokonui, Chatham Island, Pitt Island, Campbell Island.
+NOTE: In an article on Feral Sheep in New Zealand that was published in 1976, flocks were listed from the following nine localities: Omahaki, Mohaka, Arapawa Island, Clarence, Waianakarua, Hokonui, Chatham Island, Pitt Island, Campbell Island.
 By 1984 flocks from Raglan and Woodstock had also been recognized.
 (See references below.)

 A 1990 publication listed Ngaruroro, Mohaka, Arapawa Island, Wairau, Clarence, Waimakariri, Waianakarua, Waipori Gorge, Hokonui, Chatham Island, Pitt Island, and Campbell Island, with reference to feral sheep having been cleared from Raglan and Takitimu, and exterminated from Mangere Island, Southeast Island and Kapiti Island.
 Of the above, Ngaruroro can probably be equated with Omahaki, Waimakariri with Woodstock, and Takitimu with Diggers Hill.